AdaCore/spark2014/docs/lrm/source/packages.rst

-5. The mode of each ``global_item`` in a Refined_Global aspect shall match that of the corresponding ``global_item`` in the Global aspect unless that corresponding ``global_item`` denotes a state abstraction whose refinement is visible.
+5. The mode of each ``global_item`` in a Refined_Global aspect shall match that of the corresponding ``global_item`` in the Global aspect unless that corresponding ``global_item`` denotes a state abstraction which is not mentioned in the Refined_Global aspect.
 In that case, the modes of the ``global_items`` in the Refined_Global aspect which denote (direct or indirect) constituents of that state abstraction collectively determine (as described below) an "effective mode" for the abstraction.
-That "effective mode" shall match that of the corresponding ``global_item`` in the Global aspect; it is determined as follows:
+If there is at least one such constituent, then that "effective mode" shall match that of the corresponding ``global_item`` in the Global aspect; it is determined as follows:

    a.
-If every constituent of the abstraction is mentioned in the
+If the refinement of the abstraction is visible and every constituent
-      Refined_Global aspect with a mode of Output, then the effective mode is Output;
+      of the abstraction is mentioned in the Refined_Global aspect with a mode of Output, then the effective mode is Output;

    b.
 Otherwise, if at least one consistituent of the abstraction is mentioned
       in the Refined_Global aspect with a mode of Output or In_Out, then